LacunaOmnibus/MontyLacuna/README.md

 exists, and stub classes exist for all buildings in the game.
 I need to work through those building stubs to make them each do whatever-it-is they're each supposed to do.
+ - Existing base classes:
+   - Building
+     - All buildings inherit from this (at some level)
+   - Storage
+     - Base class for the four basic storage buildings
  - archaeology
  - blackholegenerator
  - development